-CO1.
-To understand a comprehensive introduction to computer graphics leading to the ability to understand contemporary terminology, progress, issues, and trends.
+- CO1.
+To understand a comprehensive introduction to computer graphics leading to the ability to understand contemporary terminology, progress, issues, and trends. - CO2.
+Explain the through introduction to computer graphics techniques, focusing on 2D and 3D modeling, image synthesis, and rendering.